When I talk about homeownership, usually I talk about the homeowners responsibility to properly take...

 The ease and convenience of being connected directly to your phone and home automation hubs can’t be ignored either.
+Some fridges can monitor your grocery consumption, and automatically order more of what you need.
 My fridge is even programmed to make me a cup of coffee in the morning.
 How slick is that?

 Well-placed lighting around your home is a great security feature.
 Setting lights on a timer while you’re away can make the house look lived in, and motion-detecting lights around a home can go a long way to deterring would-be thieves.

 But you know me, I like to go the extra mile when I can.
 Think about this: if you’ve set your lights on a timer and they flick on at 7 pm each night and shut off exactly at 11 pm – someone watching the house over a few days might recognize the pattern and realize the homeowner is away.

 This is where my smart lights come into play.
 Smart lights can let you program the lights for different times throughout the day – all from your phone.
 Some smart lights can even activate when you enter a room and shut off when you leave.
 And that means energy savings for you.

 I also recommend having smart plugs and smart receptacles installed in your home.
 If you have left your home and think you may have left your iron plugged in, you can remotely switch it off.
 Or you can turn lamps on and off to trick someone who may be watching your house while you are away.

 1. Switch on to Smart Technology